+[FILL-IN-THE-BLANKS]

-- a.
-The man ate \\\\\.
+a.
+The man ate

-- b. \\\\\, she closed the door.
+b. , she closed the door.

-- c.
-People like to read newspapers \\\\\.
+c.
+People like to read newspapers

-- d.
-The twin sisters sat \\\\\.
+d.
+The twin sisters sat

-Lesson Title: Comprehending a Listening Passage - Debate Theme: Listening Lesson Number: L3-L063 Class: SSS 3 Time: 40 minutes Learning Outcomes By the end of the lesson, pupils will be able to: Answer comprehension questions on a text.
-Summarise a listening text in their own words.
-Use context clues to infer meaning of new words.
-Preparation Practise readi passage 'Argu Uniforms' aloud (se ng the listening ument Against School
+Lesson Title: Comprehending a Theme: Listening Listening Passage - Debate Lesson Number: L3-L063 Class: SSS 3 Time: 40 minutes Learning Outcomes Preparation By the end of the lesson, pupils Practise reading the listening will be able to: passage 'Argument Against School Answer comprehension questions on Uniforms' aloud (see end of lesson). a text.
+Remember to use correct intonation and 2.
+Summarise a listening text in their stress. own words.
+3. Use context clues to infer meaning of new words.